-- Haemochromatosis is an inherited condition where excessive levels of iron in the body gets absorbed, leading to iron overload. - Iron overload can cause various symptoms, and can cause damage to the body's organs. - Where haemochromatosis causes a build up of iron in the heart it can cause cardiomyopathy.
+- Genetic Haemochromatosis is an inherited condition where a person absorbs too much iron from their diet, leading to iron overload. - Iron overload can cause various symptoms, and can cause damage to the body's organs. - Where haemochromatosis causes a build up of iron in the heart it can cause cardiomyopathy.

-This factsheet is for people with haemochromatosis who have developed cardiomyopathy.
-For more information on haemochromatosis see the 'further information' section at the end of this factsheet.
+This information sheet is for people with haemochromatosis who have developed cardiomyopathy.
+For more information on haemochromatosis see the 'further information' section at the end of this information sheet.